planetbeing/xpwn/README.markdown

 Told you it was a mess.

+## itunespwn

+This *Windows* utility will replace a file in your %APPDATA%\Apple Computer\
+Device Support folder.
+Subsequently, if you place your phone into DFU mode and iTunes recognizes it, Apple will automatically upload an exploit file onto your phone that will allow it to accept custom firmware (until it is turned off).
+This basically will allow you to restore any IPSW you want from that version of iTunes (provided you connect your phone in DFU mode).

+See the following section for detailed instructions on how to enter DFU mode.

+Usage:

+	itunespwn <custom.ipsw>

+The custom.ipsw is needed for the exploited WTF that was generated during IPSW generation.

 ## dfu-util

 dfu-util is an utility adapted from OpenMoko that satisfies the "pwning" stage